How To Add Currency Conversion In WordPress

 So, for example, entering the default symbol “/” (forward slash) …

-Separates all your currency values with a forward slash as shown below …
+Separates all your prices with a forward slash as you can see in the example below …

 WP Plugin - Currency Converter

 And there you have it!
-Now you can go and easily add a currency converter to your e-commerce site.
+Now you know how to easily add a currency converter to your e-commerce website.

 To learn more about WordPress e-commerce plugins, see the tutorial below: